Jordan Taylor (American football)

-Jordan Neel Taylor (born February 18, 1992) is a former American football wide receiver.
-He played college football at Rice University and signed as an undrafted free agent with the Denver Broncos in 2015.
+Jordan Neel Taylor (born February 18, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Rice Owls and signed as an undrafted free agent with the Denver Broncos in 2015.
 Taylor won Super Bowl 50 with the Broncos, beating the Carolina Panthers 24–10.

 Professional career

 Denver Broncos

 Taylor signed with the Broncos as an undrafted free agent on May 2, 2015.
 He spent his entire rookie season on the Broncos' practice squad where he was a personal receiver for Peyton Manning while Manning was rehabbing from a foot injury during the 2015 season.

 On February 7, 2016, Taylor was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 In 2016, Taylor made the Broncos' 53-man roster and made his NFL debut in the season opener against the Carolina Panthers on September 8.
 He caught his first career NFL pass the following week against the Indianapolis Colts.
 On November 13, 2016, Taylor caught a 14-yard reception from Trevor Siemian for his first career touchdown during a 25–23 victory over the New Orleans Saints.

 On September 1, 2018, Taylor was placed on the physically unable to perform list to start the season while recovering from hip surgery.